sssinha0/OnJuno-Android-Assignment/README.md

 <img src="/results/4.jpeg" width="260">

 ## Special thanks
-  Special thanks to Prince Bhaiya  for testing app and Provoide the Opportunity and motivate to do work
+  Special thanks to Prince Bhaiya  for testing app and Provide the Opportunity and motivate to do work
 ```